Google's "Maps for Electrons" and What It Means for AI Data Center Expansion

 Planning Takes Months of Manual Work

-When a datacenter applies to connect, utility engineers manually model the impact on every affected transmission line, transformer, and substation.
+When a data center applies to connect, utility engineers manually model the impact on every affected transmission line, transformer, and substation.
 It's spreadsheets and SCADA printouts.

 Most Utilities Fly Blind on Real-Time Capacity